Interest Rates

 There are two core reasons that stock markets and interest rates tend to move inversely with one another.

 Less Demand for Equity.
-As market interest rates rise investors are able to earn higher yields by investing in debt instruments (bonds, etc) rather than equities (stocks).
-This lowers the demand for stocks, which lowers their prices.
-Likewise, when interest rates are very low, investors seeking a return on their cash don't have many available choices, and tend to get pushed into riskier assets (lower quality bonds, stocks), in order to make a return.
-This drives those prices higher.
+As market interest rates rise, investors can earn higher yields from debt instruments like bonds, making them more attractive compared to equities (stocks).
+This reduces the demand for stocks, which in turn lowers their prices.
+On the other hand, when interest rates are very low, investors looking for returns on their cash have fewer options, pushing them toward riskier assets like lower-quality bonds and stocks.
+This increased demand for these assets drives their prices higher.

-There is plenty more to know about the inverse correlation between stocks and bonds.
-Check out these resources for more info.
+There's much more to learn about the inverse relationship between stocks and bonds.
+Feel free to explore these resources for more insights.

 Current Values & Analysis